CopernicaMarketingSoftware/Documentation/Yothalot/php-job-race.md

 ));

 // create a job
-$job = new Yothalot\Job($connection, new MyMapReduceAlgorithm());
+$job = new Yothalot\Job($connection, new MyRaceAlgorithm());

 // feed the job with input data
 $job->add("input data");
 $job->add("more data");
 $job->add("even more data");

-// start the job
+// wait for the jobx
-$job->start();
+$x = $job->start();
 ```

 ## Adding input data

 The `add()` method is used to add input data to the job.
 You must add the input
 data before you start the job.
 All the data that you add to the job will be passed
-to the `map()` method in your own mapreduce object.
+to the `process()` method in your own race object.

-There is a one-to-one relation between the number of times that you call the
+Just like with Mapreduce jobs, there is a one-to-one relation between the
+number of times that you call the `add()` method and the number of race
-`add()` method and the number of mapper processes that are started on the cluster:
+processes that are started on the cluster.
+Every call to the `add()` method
-every call to the `add()` method automatically results in a mapper process that
+automatically results in a race process that is started, and the value
-is started, and the value that you pass to this add() function is used as the
+that you pass to this add() function is used as the input data for the
-input data for the `map()` method of this mapper process.
+`process()` method of this race process.
+This implies that just like with the

-Because this direct relation, it is best to only add things like file names to
-your job, so that the mapper processes will have plenty of stuff to process, and
-that no trivial mapper processes are started.
+mapreduce jobs you have to make sure that a race process has enough work
+to do with the data you pass.
+However, this restriction is less strict then
+in the mapreduce case since when one result is returned all other processes
+are stopped as well.

 If you do add a file name to the job, you must of course make sure that this
 file is available on every node in the cluster, because you can not know in